numisveinsson/SeqSeg/docs/training.md

 That writes SeqSeg `images/`, `truths/`, `centerlines/`, `surfaces/`, and `seeds.json` in millimetres with identity image direction so vascular-segment-sampler's `(point-origin)/spacing` mapping stays in-bounds.

-## 2. Extract patches and build an nnU-Net dataset
+## 2. Extract patches or whole volumes and build an nnU-Net dataset

 After `seqseg paths init` / `set`, you can omit the path flags: